fwesterhout/computervision/README.md

 Datasets:
 Due to the file-size limit of 25 Mb we have only added the datasets which suffice this limit.
 The original dataset can be found at https://data.mendeley.com/datasets/v3kry8gb59/1.
+The uploaded datasets have the following structure to make it compatible with the dataloader:
+                         dataset/
+       test/    <------->     train/
+mask<--------> no_mask          mask <----------> no_mask

 Abstract Blog: